🇨🇭

 Very Common

-Cream is the default sauce base across Swiss German restaurant cooking — it appears in mushroom ragout, vegetable gratins, and pasta dishes without any clear menu signal.
-A "sauce" in a traditional Gasthaus almost always means Rahmsauce.
-Visitors accustomed to cleaner broths or tomato-based sauces are routinely caught off-guard by how widely cream is used, even in ostensibly vegetable-based dishes.
-Ask directly before ordering any sauce-based dish.
+Cream is the default sauce base across Swiss German restaurant cooking, appearing in mushroom ragout, vegetable gratins, and pasta dishes without any menu signal.
+A "sauce" in a traditional Gasthaus very often means Rahmsauce.
+Visitors accustomed to broths or tomato-based sauces are routinely caught out.
+Ask directly before ordering any sauce-based dish at a conventional venue.

 Meat Stock in Traditional Soups